afzalmansuri786/thebrewapps-books-api/README.md

 Issue a GET request to /books/{bookId} to retrieve a specific book by its unique ID.
 Update a Book:

-Use a PATCH request to /books/{bookId} with a JSON body containing the fields to update, like the book's summary.
+Use a PATCH request to /books/{bookId} with
-Delete a Book:

-Send a DELETE request to /books/{bookId} to remove a book from the database.

 ## Decisions and Assumptions